 Lake Eileen Trail is a 4.2 mile out and back trail located near Bayfield, Colorado and is rated as difficult.
-The trail is primarily used for hiking and is accessible from April until October.
+The trail is primarily used for hiking and is best used from April until October.

 Directions from Bayfield, Colorado: Travel 18 miles north on County Road #501 beyond Vallecito Reservoir.
 After passing the west side of the reservoir, watch for the Forest Service Work Center about a mile north.
 Parking is available on the right at the trail sign just beyond.
 If no parking is available, continue around the corner for about 500 feet to a small pull-off on your right.